North Cork Junior A Hurling Championship: Team dominance

-Milford were the first team to enjoy multiple successes in the championship.
+Milford were the first team to have multiple successes in the championship.
 They won four titles between 1925 and 1936, while also becoming the first club to retain the championship.

-Near neighbours and local rivals Ballyhea and Newtownshandrum enjoyed a dominant period from 1939 until 1968.
+Near neighbours and local rivals Ballyhea and Newtownshandrum had a dominant period from 1939 until 1968.
 The two clubs shared 14 championship titles during this period.
 Castletownroche also had their greatest period during this time, winning four titles between 1954 and 1960.

-Since the 1960s the championship was dominated by Kildorrery and Kilworth, who regularly won titles in each of the following decades.
-Kilworth claimed all of their 11 championships in a 45-year period between 1961 and 2006 to leave them in the top position on the all-time roll of honour.
-Their hegemony was closely challenged by Kildorrery who won eight of their nine championship titles between 1962 and 1988.
+Since the 1960s, the championship was dominated by Kildorrery and Kilworth, who regularly won titles in each of the following decades.
+Kilworth claimed all of their 11 championships in a 45-year period between 1961 and 2006 to leave them in joint first position on the all-time roll of honour.
+This period of success was closely challenged by Kildorrery who won eight of their nine championship titles between 1962 and 1988.
 At this time Fermoy emerged as a force, winning five championships between 1987 and 1999.
-Their county final defeat in 2000 brought the curtain down on their greatest era in the competition.

 The first decade of the 21st century was dominated by Charleville.
 After a 15-year hiatus they claimed their fifth ever title in 2001.
 Four more championships followed between 2002 and 2011.